phamthi1812/online-endpoint-summaries/README.md

-# Online Sampling for Computing Summary Powered by RAW-Jena
+# Why is Sampling Essential in SPARQL?
+Exploring the Case of Online Endpoint Summaries

 ## Abstract

-If you try to collect simple statistics on online SPARQL endpoints, your SPARQL query is stopped after 60s due to fair usage policies.
-This prevents many important downstream tasks, including aggregate query processing, portal creation, and summarization.
-Many statistics can be realized with sampling, as included in the SQL standard since 2003.
-However, sampling is still not part of SPARQL.
-If integrating sampling in SPARQL seems reasonable, it has to demonstrate its effectiveness in a real semantic web use-case.
-%
-In this paper, we evaluate if sampling can be used to create summaries used in state-of-the-art SPARQL federation engines.
-Experimental studies sampling allows to create and maintain summaries just exploring less than 20\% of datasets.
+Collecting simple statistics from online public SPARQL endpoints is hampered by their fair usage policies.
+This restriction obstructs several critical operations, such as aggregate query processing, portal development, and data summarization.
+Online sampling allows to collect statistics while respecting fair usage policies.
+However, sampling has not yet been  integrated into the SPARQL standard.
+Although integrating sampling into the SPARQL standard appears beneficial, its effectiveness must be proven in a practical semantic web context.
+This poster investigates whether online sampling can generate summaries for use in cutting-edge SPARQL federation engines.
+Our experimental studies indicate that sampling enables the creation and maintenance of summaries by exploring less than 20\% of datasets.

 **Keywords**: Semantic Web ,SPARQL , Sampling, Summary